vishwanantha/javascript-101/README.md

 var first =         'hello world';
 ```

+There are three kinds of variable declarations in JavaScript.

+var
+    Declares a variable, optionally initializing it to a value.
+     For example, var x = 42.
+This syntax can be used to declare both local and global variables, depending on the execution context.

+let
+    Declares a block-scoped, local variable, optionally initializing it to a value.
+    let y = 13.
+This syntax can be used to declare a block-scope local variable.
+const
+    Declares a block-scoped, read-only named constant.

+#####You can also simply assign a value to a variable For example, x = 42.
+This form creates an undeclared global variable.

+ `
+var a;
+console.log('The value of a is ' + a); // The value of a is undefined

+console.log('The value of b is ' + b); // The value of b is undefined
+var b;
+// This one may puzzle you until you read **'Variable hoisting'** below

+console.log('The value of c is ' + c); // Uncaught ReferenceError: c is not defined

+let x;
+console.log('The value of x is ' + x); // The value of x is undefined

+console.log('The value of y is ' + y); // Uncaught ReferenceError: y is not defined
+let y;

+ `

 ## Types

 Values: Every value has a type, which determines the role it plays.
 There are seven basic types listed below.